Is your eCommerce store ready for the busiest sales week of the year?

 This especially works if you have a loyalty program or a VIP club.
 Offering exclusive VIP discounts will make it exclusive for your customers.

-This is how Cupcakes and Cashmere offer early bird access and discount to their VIP customers.
+This is how Cupcakes and Cashmere offers early bird access and discounts to their VIP customers as part of their Black Friday marketing campaign ideas:

 PRO TIP